U.K. Steps Up Coronavirus Prevention, But Its Hospitals Have Already Been Strained

 "Does the prime minister not agree that the three Conservative governments since 2015 should have fixed the roof when the sun was shining?" said Davey.

 Johnson responded that his administration has been addressing the problem: "There are 8,700 more nurses this year than last year, and we are recruiting another 50,000 more," Johnson answered.

-Last week, the U.K.'s new Treasury chief, Rishi Sunak, vowed in his budget speech to provide the NHS whatever resources it needs to fight the coronavirus, including a portion of a $6 billion COVID-19 emergency fund.
+Last week, the U.K.'s new Treasury chief, Rishi Sunak, vowed in his budget speech to provide the NHS with whatever resources it needs to fight the coronavirus, including a portion of a $6 billion COVID-19 emergency fund.

 It's tough for many Britons to watch the NHS struggle because they love it so much.
-Anandaciva, of the King's Fund, says the service regularly tops public opinion polls on what makes people proud to be British.
+Anandaciva, of The King's Fund, says the service regularly tops public opinion polls on what makes people proud to be British.

 "Something that is comprehensive, universal and free at the point of use, as a social construct," Anandaciva says, "I think speaks to something in the British identity about a sense of fairness, our sense of everyone being in it together."